 The development area falls within Bushmanland Arid Grassland.
 It is characterised by extensive to irregular plains on a slightly sloping plateau.
 The white grass (Stipagrostis species) dominated grassland gives this vegetation type the character of semidesert 'steppe'.
 In places, low shrubs of Salsola change the vegetation structure.
-Vegetation identified in the development footprint includes camel thorn trees (Acacia erioloba), blackthorn trees (Acacia mellifera), silky bushman grass (Stipagrostis uniplumis), three thorn/driedoring (Rhigozum trichotomum), skaapbossie (Aizoon schellenbergii), shepherd tree (Boscia albitrunca), suurgras (Enneapogon desvauxii), tall bushman grass (Stipagrostis hirtigluma), silky bushman grass (Stipagrostis uniplumis), kortbeen boesmangras (Stipagrostis obtuse), pencil milkbush (Euphorbia lignose) and aloe (Aloe argenticuada).
+Vegetation identified in the development footprint includes camel thorn trees (Acacia erioloba), blackthorn trees (Acacia mellifera), silky bushman grass (Stipagrostis uniplumis), three thorn/driedoring (Rhigozum trichotomum), skaapbossie (Aizoon schellenbergii), shepherd tree (Boscia albitrunca), suurgras (Enneapogon desvauxii), tall bushman grass (Stipagrostis obtuse), pencil milkbush (Euphorbia lignose), Aloe (Aloe argenticuada), and Prosopis (Prosopis glandulosa).
 The soils of the area are mostly red-yellow freely drained apedal soils (Mucina & Rutherford 2006).
 There are deposits of banded ironstone formation (BIF), calcrete, quartz and quartzite on the surface.

 The study area consists of flat open vacant fields with a few trees scattered throughout the footprint.
 The entire terrain slightly slopes towards the east, in the direction of the existing settlement and the N10.
-The development footprint is bounded in the north, south, and west by vacant land, and in the east, by the N10.
-There are several dry riverine running from west to east, and one prominent dry riverine flows from northwest to southeast through the footprint.
+The development footprint is bounded in the north by Kleinbegin secondary gravel road running towards the west, south, and west by vacant land, and in the east, by the N10.
+There is at least one dry riverine flowing from west to east through the footprint Site I. At least three dry riverine flow from southwest to northeast through footprint Site IV.
 Some of the dry riverine eroded into large furrows, especially in the central-east and south-eastern parts of the footprint.
 Several areas have minor damage due to water erosion.
 Anthropogenic disturbances are prevalent throughout the footprint, such as dumping sites for garbage, rubble, stone, and soil.
-Evidence of construction earthmoving machinery is visible in certain areas.
+Evidence of construction earthmoving machinery is visible in certain areas, especially on Site II.
 Informal housing exists on parts of the development footprint.